-When her husband Alfred Marshall, a Professor of Economics at Cambridge University, died in 1924, Mary Paley Marshall was 74.
+When Alfred Marshall, Professor of Political Economy at the University of Cambridge, died in 1924 after a long illness, his wife and fellow economist Mary Paley Marshall was 74.
 Her friends assumed that she would devote her remaining years to her beloved water-colour painting.
 But Mary had other ideas.

-Alfred had left money and his large collection of economics books to the university, and a library was established in his honour.
-Mary immediately donated £1,000 of her own money towards it, and arranged to pay £250 a year to maintain the library.
-Then she proposed that she herself should be employed there on an unpaid basis.
+Alfred had left money and his large collection of economics books to the university, and it was agreed that a new library would be established in his honour (read more about the Marshall Library’s history here).
+Mary immediately donated £1,000 of her own money towards it, and arranged to pay a further £250 a year to maintain the library.
+Then she suggested that she herself should be employed there on an unpaid basis.
 After all, who knew the collection better?
-For years she and Alfred had welcomed students into their home on leafy Madingley Road to drink tea, discuss economics and leave with armfuls of borrowed books.
+For years she and Alfred had welcomed students into their home on leafy Madingley Road to drink tea and discuss economics and the students would leave with armfuls of borrowed books.

-So, at the age of 75, Mary went to work as ‘Honorary Assistant Librarian’ at the Marshall Library of Economics.
-Every weekday morning she would cycle along the college Backs to the library’s original premises on Downing Street, easily recognizable by her striking profile, colourful scarves and the ‘Pre-Raphaelite’ sandals that she wore in all weathers.
+So, at the age of 75, Mary began working as ‘Honorary Assistant Librarian’ at the Marshall Library.
+Every weekday morning, for almost twenty years, she would cycle from Madingley Road, then along the college Backs, to the library’s original premises on Downing Street.
+She was easily recognizable by her striking profile, colourful scarves and the ‘Pre-Raphaelite’ sandals she wore in all weathers.

 Sitting at the library’s front desk, she would greet each student by name and offer suggestions about books and articles to consult.
 The historian G.M.
 Trevelyan said that ‘nothing escaped her clear, penetrating and truthful eye’.
 Mary’s favourite job was carefully cataloguing the books by author and subject on handwritten index cards in the special ‘brown boxes’, for many years the library’s main catalogue.